micrjames/Collection/README.md

 The areas where there may be some room for improvement are those where some properties may be better suited to be public and thereby a couple functions should be removed.

 ## Contact
-Feel free to contact me @micrjamesjr on twitter or on github @micrjames
+Feel free to contact me @michaelrjamesjr on twitter.